naol16/a2sv-front-end-track-to-do-react/README.md

 Copy
 # 📝 To-Do List App (React + TypeScript)
+screeen shot
+you can get   the screen shot  under   to do list/public

 A responsive to-do list application built with **React** and **TypeScript**, featuring task management with **add, edit, and delete** functionality.